-Because of its proximity to the ocean, Coastal South Carolina represents the most popular retirement destination in the state.
+Because of its proximity to the ocean, Coastal South Carolina is the most popular retirement destination in the state.
 The major regions include the Myrtle Beach area, the Charleston area, and the Hilton Head area.
-Close proximity to the Atlantic Ocean offers world-class beaches and opportunities for boating, fishing, water sports, and lounging.
+Proximity to the Atlantic Ocean offers world-class beaches and opportunities for boating, fishing, water sports, and lounging.

 The neighboring state of North Carolina also offers a humid, subtropical climate with four distinct seasons.
 As a state known for its higher education, research universities, and technological innovations, North Carolina provides plenty of opportunities for cultural, educational, and artistic endeavors.

 The Tar Heel State offers the short, mild winters that many retirees seek plus slightly more temperate summers.
 The summer temperatures in June, July, and August average at 87 degrees, with the year-round average temperature at about 60 degrees.
 However, because of the diverse altitudes throughout the state, average temperatures can vary by as much as 20 degrees across the regions.